Ac Lit Course Description

 Graded homework will be given when practice at home is helpful to learning, when you have missed school and must make up work, and/or if extra time is needed to finish assignments due to not using time wisely in class.
 Otherwise, I try not to be burdensome with HW.

-Lateness policy: the assignment loses 10%, after two weeks, for every day it is late up to 50% off.
+Lateness policy: the assignment loses 10%, after two days, and then for every day it is late --up to 50% off.
 Homework later than 24 days will receive half credit rather than a zero.

 Extra credit is available occasionally.
 Extra credit must be turned in the day it is due for it to count, if not before.
 (Absences are not a reason for exception in extra credit.)